rpf13/sunshine/TESTING.md

     gitpod /workspace/sunshine (main) $
     ```

 - This test shows, what happens if the geopy Nominatim API get's stressed too much.
-The geopy module api, especially the free version used via the Open Street Maps from geopy.geocoders import Nominatim is not available for excessive use.
+The geopy module api, especially the free version used via the Open Street Maps from geopy.geocoders import Nominatim is not available for excessive use, see [Usage Policy](https://operations.osmfoundation.org/policies/nominatim/).
 If one tries over and over again asking for the same location, it will refuse to send a reply, as shown in the snapshot.
 This is mentioned on their webpage: https://nominatim.org/.
 I did not want to do this test again and again, since I do not want to get blocked from using their api, which would break my application.
 Therefore, I will showcase this error via a snapshot, which I did during development.
 However, the displayed error on the cli is different from the final version.

     ![Geopy API Stressed](docs/testing/99_geopy_api_stressed.png)